Bonus Material: Get The 3 Step Podcast Promotion Playbook

 People have to…

-- Realize that you can help solve a problem they have.
+- Realize that you can help solve their problem.

 - Come to trust that you/your offer can help them.